 Office work after three or four weeks (in a sling)

-Light household activities after six to ten weeks
+Light household activities after eight to ten weeks

 Heavier activities may take 16-24 weeks